jakejs/jake/docs/overview.md

 tests for your project.
 The first argument of the constructor is the project-name (used in the description of the task), the second (optional) argument is a list of prerequisite tasks to run before the tests, and the final argument is a function that defines the task.
-It allows you to specifify what files to run as tests, and what to name the task that gets created (defaults to "test" if unset).
+It allows you to specify what files to run as tests, and what to name the task that gets created (defaults to "test" if unset).